Julia Greenwood (COL '19)

 Co-director of Outreach

-Erica Lizza is a junior in the School of Foreign Service majoring in International Politics.
+Erica Lizza is a senior in the School of Foreign Service majoring in International Politics.
 She hails from Grosse Pointe, Michigan and enjoys telling anyone who will listen about how amazing the Midwest is.
-Erica is the Vice Regent of the Catholic Women at Georgetown and a Georgetown University Right to Life board member.
-In her free time, she can be found watching Parks and Recreation, reading for fun, or annoying Co-director of Outreach MyLan Metzger, who is also her best friend.
+Erica is the President of the Catholic Women at Georgetown and a Georgetown University Right to Life board member.
+In her free time, she can be found watching Parks and Recreation, reading for fun, or annoying Co-director of Outreach, MyLan Metzger, who is also her best friend.

 Director of Press